Skip to Content

 • The Salesforce Tower in San Francisco has its grand opening.

-• The company introduces Salesforce Customer 360, a new platform service that seamlessly manages customer data across clouds via a click-based user interface.
+• The company introduces Salesforce Customer 360 (now Einstein 1), a new platform service that seamlessly manages customer data across clouds via a click-based user interface.

 • Einstein Voice is introduced, empowering any user to talk to Salesforce.